HiThisIsNotCodeRepo/HelloGoInAction/Chap5/README.md

 When create a reference type variable , that variable is called header.
 The header is copied when pass in function and methods and the underlying data is shared.

+*Interface*

+Interface define action , the action is implemented by type.

+*Interface value constraint*

+If interface implementation is pointer receiver then interface value must be pointer type, here no implicit conversion.
+For value receiver , interface value could be both value and pointer type.